View the ‘What’s New’ page on the Learn tab for updates on our latest features and agency-owned data

 Each of these websites represents different funding timeframes and reporting parameters than what is contained on ForeignAssistance.gov.
 For more information on the type of data represented on the website visit the Understanding the Data page.

-ForeignAssistance.gov includes foreign assistance budget planning, obligation, spent and transaction data for U.S. government agencies that are currently reporting.
-The data comes from a variety of agency budgetary, accounting, and procurement systems.
+ForeignAssistance.gov includes foreign assistance financial request, appropriation, obligation, and spent data for U.S. government agencies that are currently reporting.
+To the extent available, we also capture relevant performance or agency programmatic information as well.
+The data comes from a variety of agency budgetary, accounting, and procurement systems, as well as other programmatic clearinghouses.

-ForeignAssistance.gov is not an accounting tool, but a way to help the U.S. government be more transparent.
-Thus, it may not always be possible to trace funded amounts through the stages of the U.S. financial processes (appropriation, obligation, disbursement) on a dollar for dollar basis within the website's data.
+ForeignAssistance.gov is not an accounting tool but a way to help the U.S. government be more transparent.
+Thus, it may not always be possible to trace funded amounts through the stages of the U.S. financial process (request, appropriation, obligation, and spending) on a dollar for dollar basis within the website's data.

 Data types available for the U.S. government agencies that are currently displayed on ForeignAssistance.gov can be found here.

 Updates will be made on a continuous basis as more data becomes available from additional U.S government agencies and for additional fiscal years.
-Agencies update their own internal data sets on different schedules.
-Please continue to check back for additional data sets and visit the Agency page for a snapshot of data reported to date.
+Reporting data sets are received by ForeignAssistance.gov on a fluid, often quarterly, basis, though agencies update their own internal data sets on different schedules.
+Please continue to check back for additional data sets and visit the What’s New page for a snapshot of data reported to date.

-ForeignAssistance.gov contains the most recent publicly available foreign assistance data for the contributing agencies.
+ForeignAssistance.gov contains the most recent publicly available foreign assistance financial data for our reporting agencies.

 To implement foreign assistance programs, U.S. government agencies typically partner with a wide variety of organizations, including private voluntary organizations (PVOs), local and regional nongovernmental organizations (NGOs), private sector companies, and public international organizations (PIOs).